Fiber is often associated with trips to the restroom.

 Celery is a popular choice for soups and stews because of its genuine and specific taste.

-One more reason to add celery to your soups is the richness with fiber.
+One more reason to add celery to your soups is the richness of fiber.

 Only one serving of celery, or around 100 grams, contains 2 grams of fiber.